aragonzkresearch/blog/blogo-input/posts/nouns.md

 1. Up to which point is it possible to build a **user-friendly**, **trustless** (decentralized), **fair** (no one can count votes before a given time), **weighed** (voting power depends on the amount of tokens hold/delegated) and **ballot-secret** (it is impossible to link a voter with a choice) voting system in Ethereum?
-2. If all these properties cannot be met at once, which are incompatible and why?
+2. If all these properties cannot be met at once, which ones are incompatible and why?
 3. If all these properties cannot be met at once, what are the recommended trade-offs  and why?
 4. What is needed to make the recommended combination available to the Nouns community?
 (Resources needed, roadmap, etc.)

 The expected progress in the state of the art was twofold:

 1. Advances in storage proof technology.
-2. Leverage these advances to finally achieve an e-voting system with a set of clearly-defined properties that had never been implemented together before our project..
+2. Leverage these advances to finally achieve an e-voting system with a set of clearly-defined properties that had never been implemented together before our project.
 More precisely, our main priority was to meet the following properties jointly: ballot-secrecy and fairness in a highly trustless manner.
 We believe that these are the hardest properties to put together – thus, these are the right ones to start from for creating a base system, and once these are met, it should be possible to achieve additional properties through modifications and enhancements of this base system.

 ## 4 Methodology